ntnj/tunwg/README.md

 ### Automatic SSL certificates

 Automatic SSL certificate are issued through LetsEncrypt and automatically renewed.
 Fallback to ZeroSSL is supported in case of LetsEncrypt rate limits.

+### Relay traffic over HTTPS

+In case your firewall blocks UDP packets, you can relay the traffic over HTTPS.
+To use, just add `TUNWG_RELAY=true` to client environment variables.
+This will effectively be TCP over UDP over TCP, so performance will suffer in case of packet drops.
+Use this option only if needed.

 ### Expose ports on other hosts